ST ANTHONY’S VS ST BENEDICT’S – A proud SAINTS partnership

 1950s

 Bens enjoyed success after 9 years, winning in 1950 by an innings and 21 runs at Kotahena thanks to a trio of half-centuries by Eric Perera (76), Symons (58) and Shanmuganathan (51).
 (SBC 276; SACK 134 & 121).
-But the Antonians went on another winning streak between 1952 and 1954 to reclaim their dominance.
+However, the Antonians responded with another winning streak from 1952 to 1954, reasserting their dominance.

 1952-1954: